-PennDOT Announces Plan to Pave The Schuylkill River - NewsBreak
+PennDOT Announces Plan to Pave the Schuylkill River - NewsBreak

-Drivers who are tired of sitting in jammed traffic on the region’s highways will soon be getting some relief.
+Drivers who are tired of sitting in jammed traffic on the region’s busiest highway will soon be getting some relief.

 PennDOT announced on Thursday that it will be paving the entire Schuylkill River, from Reading to Philadelphia and opening it up to vehicular traffic.